itk-ai/doc_ingestion_router/README.md

             )
 ```

-and simply route the request to the appropiate tika endpoint.
+and route the request to the appropiate tika endpoint.

 ## Developement method